 Doorbell cameras are a must-have element of a smart home security system and are very effective at providing you with up-to-date surveillance of your home.
 You can gain access to your security camera’s live footage at any time, from anywhere!

 A smart home doorbell system will alert you to suspicious activity in your yard and front door so you’ll always know what’s going on at home, no matter where you are.
+Ask your security system company to see if they offer these devices and whether their service is right for your needs.

 Consider going away for shorter periods of time if possible.
 Shorter trips will be less obvious to potential burglars who are on the lookout for empty homes.